After Burner Soundtrack

 As a result, it’s no surprise that Roberts asked composers George Sanger and David Govett to emulate Star Wars and Star Trek: The Motion Picture.
 In 1990 such lofty aims weren’t common for a game score.
 On gaming platforms available in the West, the introduction of the Roland MT-32 module had only recently made it possible to convincingly mimic orchestral instruments.

-While fashioned after classic, well-known movie soundtracks, Wing Commander broke new ground within game music.
-It attempted a degree of tightly-wound thematic integration no other previous game score had accomplished.
-Sanger and Govett’s heroic and bold main theme is first heard on the multi-tiered “Fanfare”, whose sweep shows how brilliantly the composers approximate the sound of a Silver Era space opera score using 1990 chip synthesis.
+While fashioned after classic movie soundtracks, Wing Commander still broke new ground within game music.
+It achieved a degree of tightly-wound thematic integration no other previous game score had accomplished.
+Sanger and Govett’s bold main theme is first heard on the multi-tiered “Fanfare”.
+The cue’s sweeping heroics underline how brilliantly the composers approximate the sound of a Silver Era-space opera score using 1990 chip synthesis.
 After this spectacular curtain-raiser, Sanger and Govett reprise their malleable theme in constantly new disguises throughout the soundtrack.
 Even by today’s standards, the composers’ always skilful and multi-faceted manipulation of the theme is quite extraordinary.